VictorJavier-f90/VictorJavier-f90/README.md

 Additional information:
 - 📌 From Zaragoza, Aragon <!-- - :house: Based in Granada -->
 - 🎓 Industrial Engineer and Doctor in Mechanical Engineering by University of Zaragoza
-- 👨‍🔬 Postdoctoral Research Associate in Applied Mathematics at the Dept. of Applied Mathematics to Aerospace Engineering, ETSIAE-UPM <!-- - Postdoctoral Fellow in Applied Mathematics at Andalusian Institute for Earth System Research (IIsta), University of Granada -->
+- 👨‍🔬 Postdoctoral Research Associate in Applied Mathematics at the Dept. of Applied Mathematics to Aerospace Engineering, ETSIAE-UPM <!-- - Postdoctoral Research Fellow in Applied Mathematics and Marine Science at Dept. of of Structural Mechanics and Hydraulic Engineering, University of Granada -->
 - 📚 Computational Fluid Dynamics, High-order methods, and Oceanography
 - 💻 Computer languages: Fortran, MATLAB and a bit of Python and C++